Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <tbody>
 <tr class="odd">
 <td>optiga_crypt_tls_prf</td>
-<td><p>This operation derives shared secret or key using OPTIGA™.
-OPTIGA™ performs PRF (as specified in TLS v1.2) operation as per type chosen using the referred data object ID or session ID holding a secret.</p>
+<td><p>This operation derives shared secret or key using OPTIGA™ Trust M. OPTIGA™ Trust M performs PRF (as specified in TLS v1.2) operation as per type chosen using the referred data object ID or session ID holding a secret.</p>
 <p>There are dedicated APIs (macro based) for the respective hash algorithm used as part of PRF.</p>
 <ul>
 <li><p>optiga_crypt_tls_prf_sha256</p></li>